0xEvsky/marboota-hearts-gm/backend/docs/PROTOCOL.md

 ```

 ### SIT
 Requests to sit at the provided seat (1-4) for players.
-Returns an error if a player seat was requested and it was taken, the table was full or the seat was invalid.
+Returns an error if a player seat was requested and it was taken or invalid.
 ```json
 {
     "ACTION":"SIT",